google/fuzzer-test-suite/engine_comparison/README.md

 From one's local computer, call ` ${FTS}/engine_comparison/begin_experiment.sh
 <list of benchmarks> <fuzz-engine-1 config> <fuzz-engine-2 config>...<fuzz-engine-K config>`

+These arguments specify benchmarks and fuzzing engines, and the harness will build each benchmark with each fuzzing engine.
+Therefore, choosing `B` benchmarks and `K` unique fuzzing engines will build `B * K` fuzzing binaries.

 ### Specify Benchmarks

 The first argument, the list of benchmarks, should be a comma-separated list of names,